 Informed Consent Cases are about the failure by a medical practitioner as a result of a breach of duty of care in explaining the pros and cons of a particular surgical and/or medical procedure to a patient.
+This can occur when the practitioner does not provide a patient informed consent form to the patient or guardian.
 The patient under certain circumstances can argue that they were not provided with proper information to make an informed decision.
 These cases are basically known as Failure to Advise cases.

 This is a complex area of law as it not only involves a general issue about the facts provided by a medical practitioner to his patient but also involves the legal principle of “causation”.
 Did the ultimate failure to provide the appropriate advice involving the risks associated with the procedure ultimately cause the damage to the patient?
 Not only do you need to establish that the failure to provide information would have materially caused the patient to avoid a type of medical procedure that occurred, a Plaintiff must also establish that on the balance of probabilities the damage from which they suffered occurred.
 You need to establish greater than 50% probability being the legal standard of proof in civil cases, namely that it was more probable than not that the breach of duty caused the damage.